DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 npm install -g polymer-CLI
 ```

 Finally, we need to have our external Node API running in order to send requests.
-Clone the [NodeJS JWT Authentication sample repo](https://github.com/auth0-blog/nodejs-jwt-authentication-sample) and follow instructions in the README to get it up and running on [http://localhost:8001](http://localhost:8001).
+Clone the [NodeJS JWT Authentication sample repo](https://github.com/auth0-blog/nodejs-jwt-authentication-sample) and follow the instructions in the README to get it up and running on [http://localhost:8001](http://localhost:8001).

 ### Initializing the App